Perp walk: In other countries

 In the United Kingdom photographing or filming defendants on court premises is illegal under section 41 of the Criminal Justice Act 1925. and the Contempt of Court Act 1981.
 Former EDL leader Tommy Robinson was arrested for violating these statutes on May 10, 2017 when he tried to film suspected 'Muslim pedophiles' two days earlier.

+In Italy in 1983, Enzo Tortora was subjected to a perp walk "in the late morning, only after all the journalists had been duly warned and were able to film him with the handcuffs on his wrists, while he was taken to the Regina Coeli prison.
+The monster is served."
+Public indignation after the acquittal of Tortora, declared fully not guilty, led to the victory of the yes vote in the referendum to strengthen the civil liability of judges in Italy.

 In El Salvador, during the 2022–23 Salvadoran gang crackdown, prisoners have been frog marched.